flancia-coop/doc.anagora.org/social-coop-tech-group.md

       - Open question is whether we need the assets:precompile step or, as the release notes seem to imply, we can skip because we're using the prebuilt images?
       - We removed the precompile in the end.
     - Done!
+        - Always run --check -vv --diff before going live
+        - This time it prevented us from having another DEEPL outage because of a mismatched collection version in [[ansible galaxy]]
     - Issues we ran into
         - Had to run `export PASSWORD_STORE_DIR=~/.password-store/social.coop` (this depends on where you put your password store)
-        - Had to run `ansible-galaxy collection install -r requirements.yml` in ansible directory before deepl
+        - Had to run `ansible-galaxy collection install -r requirements.yml` in ansible directory

 ## [[2023-01-30]]